Alibabji/hw-limiter/README.md

 - Launch `HardwareLimiter.exe` via **Run as administrator** so `powercfg`/`nvidia-smi` can change system limits.
 - The top banner lists detected CPUs/GPUs and highlights which downgrade tiers are valid.
 - Selecting an aggressive tier triggers a confirmation dialog reminding the user that all responsibility lies with them before any command executes.
+- Use the **Benchmark** panel to capture a baseline score (raw hardware) and a post-limit score; the UI also projects the expected score for the selected target using its clock/power caps.
 - **Restore Defaults** immediately reapplies 100% CPU power and clears GPU clock/power overrides.

 ## Supported Hardware Families